-Bleeding and Bruising (Thrombocytopenia)
+Bleeding and Bruising (Thrombocytopenia) and Cancer Treatment

 Some cancer treatments, such as chemotherapy and targeted therapy, can increase your risk of bleeding and bruising.
 These treatments can lower the number of platelets in the blood.
 Platelets are the cells that help your blood to clot and stop bleeding.
 When your platelet count is low, you may bruise or bleed a lot or very easily and have tiny purple or red spots on your skin.
 This condition is called thrombocytopenia.
 It is important to tell your doctor or nurse if you notice any of these changes.